2022 Houston vs. SMU football game

 The 2022 Houston vs. SMU football game was a regular-season college football game between the Houston Cougars and the SMU Mustangs, played on November 5, 2022 at Gerald J. Ford Stadium in University Park, Texas.
 The game holds the record for the most combined points scored in an NCAA Division I Football Bowl Subdivision (FBS) regulation game with 140 total points, breaking the previous record (137 points, set in a 2016 game played between Syracuse and Pittsburgh) by three points.

 Before the game

 This was the 37th meeting between the Cougars and Mustangs, with Houston leading the series 22–13–1.
 The last meeting between the teams was on October 30, 2021, with the Cougars winning 44–37.
 In September 2021, it was announced that the Cougars accepted a bid to join the Big 12 Conference along with fellow American members Cincinnati and UCF.
-The schools had been under contract with The American through 2024, but reached an agreement that will allow them to join the Big 12 in 2023.
+The schools had been under contract with The American through 2024, but reached an agreement that would allow them to join the Big 12 in 2023.